anthill/pixifier/README.md

 	* name : String : name of the object (ex : bicycle)

-	* categories : Array : categories it will search for this item in the API (ex: sport)
+	* categories : Array : categories where it will search for this item in the API (ex: sport)

 	* keywords : Array : keywords related to this item in the API (ex: "bicycle", "mountain bike", "bike")